Colorado governor to sign abortion, transgender care bills

-DENVER (AP) — Democratic Colorado Gov. Jared Polis is scheduled to sign a set of health care bills Friday afternoon to enshrine access to abortion and gender-affirming procedures and medications, as the Democrat-led state tries to make itself a safe haven for its neighbors, whose Republican leaders are restricting care.
+DENVER, Colo.
+(AP) — Democratic Colorado Gov. Jared Polis is scheduled to sign a set of health care bills Friday afternoon to enshrine access to abortion and gender-affirming procedures and medications, as the Democrat-led state tries to make itself a safe haven for its neighbors, whose Republican leaders are restricting care.

 The goal of the legislation is to ensure people in surrounding states and beyond can go to Colorado to have an abortion, begin puberty blockers or receive gender-affirming surgery.
 Bordering states of Wyoming and Oklahoma have passed abortion bans and Utah has prohibited transgender care for minors.

-With the new laws, Colorado joins Illinois as a progressive bastion for reproductive rights surrounded mostly by conservatives states.
+With the new laws, Colorado joins Illinois as a progressive bastion for reproductive rights surrounded mostly by conservative states.
 Illinois abortion clinics now serve people living in a 1800-mile (2900-kilometer) stretch of 11 Southern states that have largely banned abortion.

 California and New York are considering similar bills after the U.S. Supreme Court knocked down Roe. v.
 Wade, putting abortion laws in the hands of state legislatures.